murex/EventStormingJournal/_posts/2024-10-02-need-help-with-event-storming-the-community-has-your-back.markdown

   teaser: "/imgs/2024-10-02-need-help-with-event-storming-the-community-has-your-back/event-storming-community-teaser.jpg"
   og_image: "/imgs/2024-10-02-need-help-with-event-storming-the-community-has-your-back/event-storming-community-og.jpg"
 variations:
-- TODO extracts from the post to regularly tweet
+- "There’s a thriving online community of #EventStorming enthusiasts who can help you every step of the way. #eventStormingJournal #workshop #facilitation"
+- "Don't hesitate to contact the online community when you face a specific issue on #eventStorming #workshop #facilitation #eventStormingJournal"
+- "An #EventStorming #CommunityOfPractice is a safe environment where you can practice on fictional topics before running a real #workshop. #eventStormingJournal #facilitation"
 ---
 _Unlock Event Storming's full potential by tapping into the power of community.
 Learn how to boost your confidence, tackle challenges, and grow expertise!_

 ![A white page written "Event Storming Community" on 3 lines, in 3 different colors, handwritten in cursive script.
 The Event Storming community is human and connected.]({{site.url}}{{site.baseurl}}/imgs/2024-10-02-need-help-with-event-storming-the-community-has-your-back/event-storming-community.jpg)

 Event Storming is about fostering collective intelligence.
-But here’s a secret: collective intelligence doesn’t stop at the workshop!
-There’s a thriving online community of Event Storming enthusiasts who can help you every step of the way.
+But here’s a secret: collective intelligence doesn’t stop at the workshop! **There’s a thriving online community of Event Storming enthusiasts who can help you every step of the way**.
 Whether you're about to run your first workshop or refining your facilitation skills, this community can be a game-changer.

 ## Every Problem Has Its Solution

-Below are common hurdles you might face—and the solutions that can help you move past them.
+Below are common hurdles you might face, and the solutions that can help you move past them.

 ### Feeling Uncertain Before Your First Workshop